javaplus/PizzaApisKata/README.md

 Set the Type to **Custom TCP Rule**, Set the **Port Range** to **8080** and the **Source** to **0.0.0.0/0**.
 Then click **Save**.

 This should immediately allow you to test again and get a successful response.
+If you don't have the URL, just go back to **Services**->**Elastic Beanstalk** and your environment should show up.
+When you click it, you'll be taken to the Dashboard again and the URL will be at the top.
+Copy it or Right Click and open in a new Tab.
+Then add port the port and uri ':8080/pizzas' to the url to test.

 # Building the Code Pipeline